 Know that Web Components are a native web technology, and are distinct from React components.
 They complement React components and are interoperable with them.

 The fact that React is modular in this way means that it can be used in many different contexts to solve problems with rendering performance and code organization!
 In fact, the React community has developed a number of solutions like Flux and Redux to complete your application architecture.

 This modularity also means that developers have many other choices to make around developing a frontend application, beyond just "we'll use React".
 There are different architectures, libraries, and toolchains that make up a React app's environment, and many of these configurations have their own resources and community.
 It's a very innovative ecosystem, but there's a lot to take in.

-As a result, in our course we'll be focusing on React as a standalone tool, and we'll use a build tool, create-react-app, that abstracts away most of the toolchain choices for you.
-Just be aware that React is often paired with a library like Flux or Redux in practice, and either or both of those libraries would make an excellent next step in learning about React when you are done with this course.
+As a result, in our course we'll be focusing on React as a standalone UI library, and we'll use a build tool, create-react-app, that abstracts away most of the toolchain choices for you.
+Just be aware that React is often paired with a library like Flux or Redux in practice, and either or both of those libraries would make an excellent next step in learning about the React ecosystem when you are done with this course.